wp-plugins/cleantalk-spam-protect/readme.txt

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.

+= No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
+CAPTCHA less anti-spam for WordPress = Spam is one of the most irritating factors.
+Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
+CleanTalk prevents spam and automatically blocks it.
+You'll be surprised of effective protection against spam.

 = Anti-spam features =
 1. Stops spam comments.